UNIVERSITY OF OTTAWA

 - National and international leaders in clinical care, education and research;

 - Collegial and supportive medical school and hospital administration;

-- A seasoned leader with a proven track record of engaging teams and the effective delivery of clinical services, academic performance and research in alignment with the mission, vision, values, policies and objectives of each organization;
+- A proven track record of engaging teams, balancing multiple organizational proirities and the effective delivery of clinical services, academic excellence and research in alignment with the mission, vision, values, policies and objectives of each organization;

 - An outstanding leader who has demonstrated national or international impact in one or more of the following domains: record in patient care, teaching, academic leadership and research;

 - A university rank of Associate or Full Professor;

-- Eligibility for medical licensure in Ontario; and
+- Eligibility for medical licensure in Ontario (if applicable); and

 - Fluency in one official language with at least a passive knowledge of the other.

 All qualified candidates are invited to apply; however, preference will be given to Canadian citizens and permanent residents.
 When submitting your application, please indicate your current status.
 The University of Ottawa is an equal opportunity employer.
 We strongly encourage applications from women, Indigenous peoples, persons with disabilities and members of visible minorities.
 If you are invited to continue the selection process, please notify us of any particular adaptive measures you might require by contacting the Office of the Associate Vice-President, Faculty Affairs at 613-562-5958.
 Any information you send us will be handled respectfully and in complete confidence.
 The University of Ottawa is proud of its 160-year tradition of bilingualism.
 Through its Official Languages and Bilingualism Institute, the University provides training to staff members and to their spouses in their second official language.
 At the time of tenure, professors are expected to have the ability to function in a bilingual setting.